eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 ```
 -->

-A capacity group represents the answer to one or more material demands.
-It contains the information on how a supplier intends to fulfill customer needs, by contrasting demands with capacities over a certain time period in a specified quantity.
+A Capacity Group represents the answer to one or more Material Demands.
+It contains the information on how a Supplier intends to fulfill Customer needs, by contrasting demands with capacities over a certain time period in a specified quantity.
 Capacity quantities must refer to a time period of one calendar week (weekly buckets).

-The customer is responsible for publishing capacity groups to their customer and it is strongly recommended to:
+The Customer is responsible for publishing Capacity Groups to their Customer and it is strongly recommended to:

 - Minimize any data gaps to the greatest extent possible by maintaining continuity and establishing consistency.
 - Provide capacity data for every calendar week that has associated demand data.
 - Refresh the data at a minimum of once every four weeks.
-- Align, ideally within a contract, the unit of measure for capacity quantities (e.g., pieces, kilograms, metric tons) with the customer and utilize lead factors as conversion factors, if applicable.
+- Align, ideally within a contract, the unit of measure for capacity quantities (e.g., pieces, kilograms, metric tons) with the Customer and utilize lead factors as conversion factors, if applicable.

-The supplier must provide capacity data to the customer, corresponding to the material demand data previously shared.
-Thereby, the supplier is acting as a data provider and the customer as a data consumer of the exchanged capacity group.
+The Supplier must provide capacity data to the Customer, corresponding to the Material Demand data previously shared.
+Thereby, the Supplier is acting as a data provider and the Customer as a data consumer of the exchanged Capacity Group.

-The customer must have the capability to consume the capacity group data from the supplier.
+The Customer must have the capability to consume the Capacity Group data from the Supplier.

 ### Capacity Group Structure

 The Capacity Group is the entity where Material Demand and capacity information are matched and compared for the purpose of a collaborative DCM.
-Thereby, the Capacity Group builds the common view on the data exchanged between a customer and a supplier.
+Thereby, the Capacity Group builds the common view on the data exchanged between a Customer and a Supplier.

 The entity Capacity Group may be used, i.e. to combine capacities related to one or more machines, facilities or plants.

 ![Capacity Group Structure](./resources/business-process_CGstructure.svg)

-Figure: *Capacity group structure*
+Figure: *Capacity Group structure*
 <!--
 ```mermaid
 block-beta